Transferability Metrics for Selecting Source Model Ensembles: Methods

 \para{Model architectures.} We consider two semantic segmentation architectures, each with a backbone and a linear classification layer.
 As the first backbone we choose HRNetV2~\cite{wang20pami}, a high-resolution alternative to ResNet.
 It maintains parallel feature representations at different resolutions, which helps dense prediction tasks~\cite{lambert20cvpr,mensink21arxiv,wang20pami}.
 As ensembles contain multiple models, we choose a light-weight version: HRNetV2-W28 (23M parameters).

-As the second backbone, we adopt a variant of ResNet50~\cite{he16cvpr}.
-As its low-resolution predictions generally result in poor performance, we create a higher-resolution version by incorporating two ideas from~\cite{chen17pami,wu19pr}.
-First, we remove the downsampling operations in the last two ResNet blocks while increasing the dilation rate accordingly~\cite{wu19pr}.
-Second, we add an upsampling layer using 5 parallel atrous convolutions with different dilation rates, which is a computationally efficient way to enlarge the field of view of filters without compromising on spatial resolution \cite{chen17pami}.
+As the second backbone, we adopt a high-resolution variant of ResNet50~\cite{he16cvpr}.
+First, we remove the downsampling operations in the last two ResNet blocks while increasing the dilation rate~\cite{wu19pr}.
+Second, we add an upsampling layer using 5 parallel atrous convolutions with different dilation rates, which enlarges the field of view of the filters without compromising on spatial resolution \cite{chen17pami}.
 Finally, we remove the last four layers of the last ResNet block to make this backbone have the same number of parameters as HRNetV2-W28 (we call this model ResNet23M).
 As all ensembles we build contain the same number of source models, this ensures that they also have the same number of parameters, enabling a fair comparison between them.

-\para{Pre-training schemes.} Fully supervised pre-training for image classification on ILSVRC'12 generally benefits semantic segmentation \cite{mensink21arxiv,shelhamer16pami}.
-Furthermore, self-supervised pre-training is making rapid progress and can even outperform fully supervised pre-training in some experiments~\cite{li21iccv,islam21iccv}.
+\para{Pre-training schemes.} Fully supervised pre-training on ILSVRC'12 generally benefits semantic segmentation \cite{mensink21arxiv,shelhamer16pami}.
+Furthermore, self-supervised pre-training is making rapid progress and can even outperform fully supervised pre-training~\cite{li21iccv,islam21iccv}.
 To maximize model diversity, we create two variants of each source model by using two types of ILSVRC'12 pre-trained weights: fully supervised and using the self-supervised SimCLR method~\cite{chen20icml}.

 \para{Training source models.} We have 17 source datasets, two architectures, and two pre-training schemes.
-We train a source model for each combination, i.e. 68 in total.
+We train a source model for each combination, i.e. 68 in total (details in the Appendix B).
 These models are trained only once and reused in all experiments.

-We train using a pixel-wise cross-entropy loss, optimized by SGD with momentum \cite{qian99nn}.
-We use 8 Google Cloud TPUs v3 with synchronized batch norm and batch size 32.
-We decrease the learning rate by $10\times$ after $2/3$ of the total training steps.
-For each model, we use tune the initial learning rate and number of training steps on the source dataset.